furkan-izgi/C-Examples/Bouncing Ball/README.md

 ## How it Works

 1.  **`bounceTheBall(int width, int height)` Function:**
-    * Takes the width and height of the animation as input.
     * Initializes the ball's position to 0 and its direction to "right" (true).
     * Iterates through each row (height).
     * For each row, it prints a vertical bar (`|`) at the beginning and end.